Prag8855/aab/content/guides/become-a-freelancer-in-germany.md

 Date_created: 2018-09-07
 ---

-If you want to [move to Germany](/guides/moving-to-berlin) and [start a business](/guides/start-a-business-in-germany), this is what you must do.
+This is how you [move to Germany](/guides/moving-to-berlin) and [start a business](/guides/start-a-business-in-germany).
 This guide is based on my own experience.

 This guide is for people who do not live in Germany yet.
 If you already live in Germany, read *[How to start a business in Germany](/guides/start-a-business-in-germany)*.